silverquimera/dummySolvers/README.md

 # dummySolvers
-Basic implementations of linear algebra algorithms and solves.
+Basic implementations of linear algebra algorithms and solvers.
 Currently, the package contain basic implementations of LU, LDL decompositions along with its respective solvers for linear equations (forward/barckward substitution solvers).
 We also have a simple LP solver using a interior point method (dummified version of Mehrotra's method).
 Here are some examples (for more, check out the notebook).

 ## LU factorization